tartarughina/java/README.md

 ### Current Limitations

-The Bazel Eclipse plugin was designed for VSCode and Eclipse IDE, which have special handling for Eclipse's linked resource mechanism.
-In standalone JDTLS (as used by Zed), the plugin successfully:
+With the bundles registered, the plugin gets a long way:
-- ✅ Loads and registers with JDTLS
+- ✅ Loads and registers with JDTLS (`BazelProjectImporter`)
-- ✅ Detects Bazel workspaces (WORKSPACE files)
+- ✅ Detects Bazel workspaces (`MODULE.bazel` / `WORKSPACE[.bazel]` / `REPO.bazel`)
-- ✅ Runs Bazel queries to discover targets
+- ✅ Runs Bazel queries to discover targets and computes classpaths via the IntelliJ aspects
-- ✅ Creates project structures in `.eclipse/projects/`
+- ✅ Provisions per-target projects under `.eclipse/projects/` with linked source folders

-However, the linked source files mechanism doesn't work correctly, resulting in "not on classpath" errors for Java files.
+But opening a Java file commonly reports:

+> `X.java is not on the classpath of project <workspace>, only syntax errors are reported`

+so completion, navigation, and diagnostics fall back to syntax-only.

+**Root cause (investigated).** The plugin imports the workspace root itself as an Eclipse "workspace project" rooted at the filesystem root, *in addition to* the per-target projects whose source folders are Eclipse *linked resources* under `.eclipse/projects/<target>/linked-srcs`.
+Each `.java` file therefore belongs to two projects at once: the workspace project (which has **no source classpath entry** — it exists for global search, not development) and the correct per-target project.
+When JDTLS resolves the opened file's on-disk path back to a project, the workspace project frequently wins, and because that project doesn't put the file on a classpath you get the error above.
+This is a limitation of the Bazel Eclipse plugin's linked-resource provisioning model under standalone JDTLS — it is **not** specific to Zed.

+**This is not solved by using VSCode.** The same plugin core powers the official [VSCode extension](https://github.com/salesforce/bazel-vscode-java), and the identical failure is reported there with no fix: see salesforce/bazel-vscode-java [#143](https://github.com/salesforce/bazel-vscode-java/issues/143) ("`.java` is not on the class path of project A, only syntax errors are reported") and [#169](https://github.com/salesforce/bazel-vscode-java/issues/169) (unresolved imports to generated code / Maven deps / other targets).
+Tuning `.bazelproject` (`directories`, `targets`, `derive_targets_from_directories`) or hand-editing `.classpath` does not reliably fix it in either client.

 ### Requirements (if testing)

 - Bazel must be installed and available on `$PATH`
 - Java files must have `package` declarations (default package not supported)
-- A `.bazelproject` file should exist in the workspace root
+- A `.bazelproject` file is read **only** from `<workspace>/.eclipse/.bazelproject` (a file at the workspace root is ignored).
+If it is missing, the plugin generates a default one containing `directories: .` ("import everything"), which makes the workspace project claim every source file and `BUILD.bazel` — scope it to your source directories instead.

 ### Alternative Approaches for Bazel Projects

-Until full Bazel support is available, consider these workarounds:
+Until the upstream limitation is resolved, consider these workarounds:

 1. **Generate classpath with Bazel aspects**: Use a custom Bazel aspect to generate a `classpath.txt` file, then configure jdtls manually.
 See [this blog post](https://fzakaria.com/2024/10/13/bazel-knowledge-aspects-to-generate-java-classpath) for an example implementation.

 2. **Generate Eclipse project files**: Use a script to query Bazel for dependencies and generate `.classpath` and `.project` files.
 JDTLS will then import the project as a standard Eclipse project.

-3. **Use VSCode**: The [Bazel VSCode Java extension](https://github.com/salesforce/bazel-vscode-java) works fully in VSCode with the RedHat Java extension.

-4. **Hybrid approach**: Use Bazel for building but maintain a parallel Maven/Gradle configuration for IDE support.
+3. **Hybrid approach**: Use Bazel for building but maintain a parallel Maven/Gradle configuration for IDE support.

 ### Contributing

 If you're interested in improving Bazel support, contributions are welcome!
-The main challenge is adapting the Bazel Eclipse plugin's linked resource mechanism to work with standalone JDTLS.
+The core obstacle lives upstream in the Bazel Eclipse plugin (the workspace-project/linked-resource provisioning described above), so the highest-leverage fixes are likely there rather than in this extension.
 See [GitHub issue #27](https://github.com/zed-extensions/java/issues/27) for discussion.